 If you've been made redundant, your employer will normally pay you either on the last day of your notice period, shortly afterwards, or on your next pay day.
 If you haven't been paid, or if you've been paid but are unhappy with the amount, you should try to sort the problem out directly with your employer first.

 Write to your employer explaining the problem and ask for full payment.
-Your employer should give you a written statement showing how any payment has been calculated.
-If this doesn't work, you can apply to an Industrial Tribunal.
-You need to make a claim to the tribunal within six months, otherwise you might lose the right to a payment.
+Your employer should give you a written statement showing how any payment has been worked out.
+If you're still not happy, you can apply to an Industrial Tribunal.
+You need to make a claim to the tribunal within six months, or you may lose the right to a payment.

 When you make a claim to an Industrial Tribunal you should name your employer as ‘respondent’ on the claim form.
 If your employer is insolvent you should add the words ‘in receivership’ or ‘in liquidation’ to your employer’s name, as appropriate.
 You should give the name and address of the receiver or liquidator separately, if you know it.